 Thymus gland cancer is rare and the cause is not known.
 However, other types of cancer can affect the thymus gland, such as lymphomas, germ cell tumours and neuroendocrine tumours.
 These are treated in different ways.

-Thymus gland cancer is rare and the cause isn’t known.
+This information is about thymoma and thymic carcinoma which are types of thymus gland cancer.
 The thymus gland is in the chest between the lungs.
 It makes white blood cells (T lymphocytes) which are part of the immune system and help fight infection.
 Thymus gland cancer is rare and the cause isn’t known.
 Thymomas tend to be benign (slow-growing) but some can spread mainly within the chest.

 Some people with thymus gland cancer also have an auto immune condition.
 This is when the immune system doesn’t work properly, and starts fighting normal, healthy cells in the body instead of just fighting infection and disease.

 You may need tests to diagnose thymus gland cancer.
 You might have a CT or PET scan, a chest x-ray or an MRI scan.
 Doctors may also need to collect tissue samples (biopsy) from your thymus gland.
 A biopsy can be taken in different ways.

 The main treatment for thymus gland cancer is surgery.
 Chemotherapy and radiotherapy may also be given before or after surgery, or as the main treatment if you can’t have surgery.
 You’ll have regular check ups after treatment, usually for several years.